 Rent a kayak near you!

-Kayak rental locations open for the 2022 season are marked green, closed locations are marked red.
+Kayak rental locations open for the 2023 season are marked green, closed locations are marked red.
 The Potomac, Anacostia, Occoquan and Patuxent rivers as well as the Chesapeake Bay are included as well as several lakes.
-Several more locations have been added for 2022!

 Operating hours are subject to change due to weather or other events, check ahead with before heading out.
 Many locations require online reservations as well.